Updated: March 2021

 Vapes are literally designed to get hot.

-But when you’re new to vaping, it’s natural to be a bit uneasy if you notice excessive amounts of heat coming from your device.
+But when you’re new to vaping, it’s natural to be a bit uneasy if you notice excessive heat coming from your device.
 Your finger might drift up to the base of your tank and make you feel like you just grazed the edge of a hot frying pan.

 Or maybe you’ve heard one of the many scare-stories about exploding e-cigs and ended up a bit concerned when your battery became noticeably warm.
 The risk of something actually going wrong with your battery in use is very low, but it isn’t quite zero, so even seasoned vapers might get a little concerned if they notice heat coming from the battery section of their device.